 Unlike many other, more demanding, heavy languages and frameworks, Ruby on Rails gives you almost unlimited power over your CRM software.
 You can decide what’s more important at a given moment: development speed, the neatness of architecture or code clarity.

 When you’re pressed to push a new feature live, you have no time to polish up software architecture or meticulously describe classes and interfaces (I’m looking at you, Java).
 Ruby on Rails gives you shortcuts so that you can leave the cleanup of the mess at the back door for later.

 And don’t forget about the wealth of publicly available RoR libraries that speed up development, too.

 4. Manage System Settings on the Fly

-You will make the most of your sales and marketing with dynamic CRM settings enabled by Ruby on Rails.
+You will make the most of your sales and marketing with dynamic settings you can enable in your Rails CRM.